Top 10 Investments with 10% Returns

 - Best for: Long-term investors who want to diversify their portfolios outside of public markets

-Since 2000, private real estate has outperformed the S&P 500 by about 1.7% per year:
+Between 2000–2022, private real estate outperformed the S&P 500 by about 1.7% per year:

-Real estate investors make money from:
+Real estate investors also make money in multiple ways:

 - Price appreciation